jul-avo/validy/README.md

 **Problem:**

 * Want to have a easy way to validate instance variables in plain ruby object?
-* Wants to update you class with validation helpers like: **validate!, valid?, errors**?
+* Wants to update you class with validation helpers like: **validate!, valid?, errors** ..?
 * Have a nice coding standard for services where responsibility is validation?

 **Solution:**